Fact-checking Trump’s address to Congress

 Between the 2021 and 2022 fiscal years, the National Institutes of Health awarded a total of $477,121 to three projects that involved administering feminizing hormone therapy to monkeys to understand how it may affect their immune system and make them more susceptible to HIV.
 Feminizing hormone therapy is a gender-affirming treatment used to block the effects of the male hormone testosterone and promote feminine characteristics among transgender women.

 Transgender women are nearly 50 times more likely to be infected with HIV than other adults, according to one study from 2013 across 15 countries, including the US.
-It’s not clear where the $8 million figure came from or why Trump referenced studies in mice instead of monkeys.
+It’s not clear where the $8 million figure came from.

 From CNN’s Deidre McPhillips